Wednesday, March 04, 2026

 MOSES LAKE — The Big Bend Community College Vikings Men’s basketball team hosted a crossover tournament over the weekend of Dec.
 13, where they faced Southwestern Oregon, Skagit Valley and Centralia.
 While the Vikings went 1-2 overall,

-“I think it was a really good weekend,” said Vikings Head Coach Jason Hopkins.
+“I think it was a really good weekend,” said Vikings head coach Jason Hopkins.
 “Everybody says it’s the strongest crossover that they can remember.
-We had a number one, number two and number seven in the building.”
+We had a No. 1, No. 2 and No. 7 in the building.”

 “Probably should have won it if we’d been more disciplined,” said Hopkins.